arduino/docs-content/content/hardware/04.pro/shields/portenta-vision-shield/tutorials/voice-recognition-cyberon/content.md

 In case you are looking for more information, you can check out Cyberon's documentation:
 * Inside each of the libraries and under the folder "extra", you will find additional documentation made by Cyberon, as well as the `Readme.md` file that contains the requirements and the steps shown in this tutorial
-* Cyberon's youtube channel contains a series of step-by-step tutorials that can help you to know more about how to use the Arduino Speech Recognition Engine: https://youtube.com/playlist?list=PLTEknqO5GAbrzlKN3fP-rW0l7BntOuaK0.
+* Cyberon's youtube channel contains a series of step-by-step tutorials that can help you to know more about how to use the Arduino Speech Recognition Engine.
+[Click here to know more](https://youtube.com/playlist?list=PLTEknqO5GAbrzlKN3fP-rW0l7BntOuaK0).
-* Cyberon's official Maker User Guide: https://tool.cyberon.com.tw/ArduinoDSpotterAuth/Document/Cyberon_DSpotterSDK_Maker_User_Guide_Arduino_Platform.pdf
+* You can also consult the [Cyberon's official Maker User Guide](https://tool.cyberon.com.tw/ArduinoDSpotterAuth/Document/Cyberon_DSpotterSDK_Maker_User_Guide_Arduino_Platform.pdf)

 ## Conclusion